 There was a pronounced drop in plasma levels of BCAAs over the exercise trial, which is linked with muscle loss.
 Scientists suggest that providing “simultaneous nutritional support” with BCAAs or a high-BCAA containing protein will prevent catabolism by improving the overall energy-burning pool so that amino acids aren’t released from muscle tissue.

-10BCAA’s supplementation may prevent heart failure.
+10BCAA’s for women may prevent heart failure.
 In a 2015 rat study, BCAA supplementation improved outcomes after induced heart failure (32).

 A 2016 human trial demonstrated that BCAA breakdown deficiencies are linked to increased heart disease risk (33).

-15BCAA’s may reduce perceived pain.
+15BCAA’s for women may reduce perceived pain.
 Norepinephrine is released in the brain to manage pain.
 BCAA supplementation in rats increased norepinephrine, thereby, reducing pain (38).

 3BCAA’s can cause brain damage in alcoholics.
 Dietary use of branched-chain amino acids in alcoholics has been associated with liver disease leading to brain damage (hepatic encephalopathy).